Monsurat-Onabajo/Monsurat-Onabajo/README.md

 <h2>⚡️ About Me</h2>

-- I am a data scientist,machine learning engineer.
+- I am a data scientist,machine learning engineer and a technical writer.
 - I am interning as a data scientist for outreachy at model exchange and convergence initiative- ModECI.
 - I am interested in Data Science and Machine Learning roles
 - I am looking to collaborate on Data Science open source Projects